Anchitlahkar/Project-79---Adding-Screens/README.md

 # Password: password

-## This Project only workes in expo version 38
+## This Project only workes in expo v38.0.0